Lombra/elite-api-docs/docs/Introduction.md

 - Status flags indicate if in Analysis mode, and GUI focus shows if in Orrery, FSS, SAA or Codex view (§12)

-- Fixed bug in MissionAccepted and MissionCompleted for donation missions, where the “Donated” key was written twice, one with a string, once with an int (§8.21,§8.22)
+- Fixed bug in MissionAccepted and MissionCompleted for donation missions, where the "Donated" key was written twice, one with a string, once with an int (§8.21,§8.22)

 Errata